ajsouza/PHP-Classes-for-OAS-API/README.md

 * update; Update an entity
 * find; Find a specific instance of an entity [usually based on id]
 * search; Find all entities based on a search criteria [return instances of entity in **$entity->instances** ]

+In addition to these, we are also developing some bulk update methods;
+* add; Add to **$entity->instances** an instance of an entity.
+* updateAll; Update all instances of entity.
+* createAll; Create all instances of entity.

 Sample Usage
 ============